-The present work allowed establishing some important conclusions, namely:
+The present work allows establishing some important conclusions, namely:

-- 1. Ripe chillies can be dried in the existing tobacco barns by spreading chillies on G.I.wire mesh trays of size $105 \times 75 \times 7.5$ cm placed on different tiers of the barn.
-Loading capacity of 6×3.6 m size barn is ten quintals of ripe chillies. - 2.
-Drying time in barns varies considerably depending upon whether the pods are thin pericarp type varieties (thin walled chilli) or thick pericarp type hybrids (thick walled hybrids).
-The hybrids take about 40 hours whereas the varieties take about 24 hours to reduce moisture content of chillies from 292.5 to 9.6% (db).
-However open yard method takes 17 and 12 days respectively for hybrids and varieties leading to loss of time and poor quality in traditional method. - 3.
-Time, temperature and ventilator operation regimes are important to get good quality uniform dried produce.
-The operation schedules of bottom and top ventilators vary considerably to dry hybrids and varieties. - 4.
-The colour retention of barn dried chillies is higher in comparison to the chillies dried in open yard sun drying (farmers' method). - 5.
-The percentage discoloured pods are only 3.5% to 4% in barn dried produce compared to 12 to 14% in open yard sun drying thus the barn drying method gives higher recovery of final dried produce. - 6.
-Aflatoxin (B1) content of barn dried samples is <0.5 ppb in comparison to 21 to 27 ppb in open yard sun dried produce thus improving final quality.
+1) Ripe chillies can be dried in the existing tobacco barns by spreading chillies on G.I.wire mesh trays of size $105 \text{ cm} \times 75 \text{ cm} \times 7.5 \text{ cm}$ placed on different tiers of the barn.
+Loading capacity of 6 m×3.6 m size barn is ten quintals of ripe chillies.

+2) Drying time in barns varies considerably depending upon whether the pods are thin pericarp type varieties (thin walled chilli) or thick pericarp type hybrids (thick walled hybrids).
+The hybrids take about 40 hours whereas the varieties take about 24 hours to reduce moisture content of chillies from 292.5% to 9.6% (db).
+However open yard method takes 12 to 17 days respectively for hybrids and varieties leading to loss of time and poor quality in traditional method.

-5. ACKNOWLEDGEMENTS
+3) Time, temperature and ventilator operation regimes are important to get good quality uniform dried produce.
+The operation schedules of bottom and top ventilators vary considerably to dry hybrids and varieties.

+4) The colour retention of barn dried chillies is higher

+in comparison to the chillies dried in open yard sun drying (farmers' method).

+5) The percentage discoloured pods are only 3.5% to 4% in barn dried produce compared with 12% to 14% in open yard sun drying thus the barn drying method gives higher recovery of final dried produce.

+6) Aflatoxin (B1) content of barn dried samples is

+<0.5 ppb in comparison to 21 to 27 ppb in open yard sun dried produce thus improving final quality.

+Acknowledgements

-The financial assistance of National Agricultural Technology Project, ICAR, New Delhi is high acknowledged.
+The financial assistance of National Agricultural Technology Project, ICAR, New Delhi is highly acknowledged.